pcanwar/dojo/ethereum/README.md

-We need to install those packages before we start our 3rd week.
+We need to install those packages before we start our 3rd, 4th, and 5th weeks.

 ### Wallet Account
 * Install [Metamask](https://metamask.io/).